 When you’re done, work the epsom salt into the soil.
-This makes it easier for your tomato plants to obtain nutrients from the soil, building stronger root and burst into healthy blooms.
+This makes it easier for your tomato plants to obtain nutrients from the soil, strengthen cell walls, building stronger roots and burst into healthy blooms.,

 #3 Tomato Plant Maintenance

 Generally, you’ll know if your tomato plants are suffering from a magnesium deficiency if you see the tomato leaves turning yellow.
 Do not wait for this to happen!
-As your tomato plants mature, add a bit of Epsom salt to the soil.
+As your tomato plants mature, continue adding Epsom salt to the soil.

-The ideal epsom salt solution ratio is 1 tablespoon per foot of plant height.
+The ideal solution ratio is 1 tablespoon of Epsom salt per foot of plant height.
 If your tomato plant is two feet in height, you’ll be feeding it two tablespoons of Epsom salt at least twice a month!

 Once on the 15th and another on the 30th would be perfect.
 For other plants, the general rule is once every six weeks.
 Opt for the less frequent method and observe how your plants react.